connorbottone/Company-Employee-Tracker/README.md

 ## Features
- - Terminal Prompt that user can select desierd option
+ - Terminal Prompt that user can select desierd option using the arrow keys
- - Terminal prompt will defult back to main prompt after user se;ected action is complete
+ - Terminal prompt will defult back to main prompt after user selected action is complete
+ - User can add New roles
+ - New Employyes
+ - Aswell as New Roles
+ - User can view stored information by roles employyes and departments

 ## Author
 (email at : connorbottone@gmail.com)